reactivepixel/inventoryManager/Gravity_RFP.md

 ## Project Summary

-Develop an Open Source Solution to Manage the Inventory and Fulfillment Tracking within a Materials Handling Environment.
+Develop an Open Solution to Manage the Inventory and Fulfillment Tracking within a Materials Handling Environment (Warehouse).
 Future iterations will be developed upon this foundation.

+Research [these videos](https://www.youtube.com/playlist?list=PLKeRbeoYMGFvgMrZzUDEXGkTbeMMxLR0U) covering the activities and processes internal to Fulfillment Centers for Amazon, Zappos, Quiet Logistics, and Kiva Robotics to obtain the context necessary for moving forward with the RFP process for the Gravity Project.

 ## Key Due Dates